Stalking

 5. Resident's Responsibilities

-As a resident, including leaseholders, you have a vital role to play in ensuring fire safety within your home.
-This responsibility includes making sure your flat entrance fire door complies with building regulation standards, having a working smoke alarm installed and tested regularly, and arranging gas safety inspections for any gas appliances fitted in your property.
-Thurrock Council’s high-rise buildings over 18 metres (Tower Blocks) in height do not have gas supplied.
+This includes making sure your flat entrance fire door complies with building regulation standards, ensuring you have a working smoke alarm installed and tested regularly, and arranging gas safety inspections for any gas appliances fitted in your property.
+(Thurrock Council’s high-rise buildings over 18 metres in height (tower blocks) do not have gas installed.

-• Keep flat entrance doors in good condition, including self-closing mechanisms, to maintain fire compartmentation.
+• keep flat entrance doors in good condition, including self-closing mechanisms, to maintain fire compartmentation

-• Avoid tampering with fire safety systems such as smoke detectors, fire alarms, or sprinklers.
+• avoid tampering with fire safety systems such as smoke detectors, fire alarms, or sprinklers

-• Report any safety concerns or faults (e.g. damaged fire doors, alarms not working) to the landlord or responsible person.
+• report any safety concerns or faults (e.g. damaged fire doors, alarms not working) to the landlord or responsible person

-• Allow reasonable access for inspections, maintenance, or safety works when required.
+• allow reasonable access for inspections, maintenance, or safety works when required

-• Comply with building safety guidance, including evacuation procedures and fire safety instructions for the block.
+• comply with building safety guidance, including evacuation procedures and fire safety instructions for the block.

-Go to Residents and owners of residential units: actions to keep your building safe (GOV.UK) for guidance on how residents in high-rise residential buildings should avoid increasing or creating building safety risks and what to expect from accountable persons.
+Go to Residents and owners of residential units: actions to keep your building safe (GOV.UK) for guidance on how residents in high-rise residential buildings should avoid increasing or creating building safety risks and what to expect from accountable persons

 Back to Homepage